Development and Fundraising

 - Problem Solving: Partners with clients to identify and resolve complex or sensitive issues; resolves difficult or complicated challenge.

 Note: This job description is not intended to be an exhaustive list of all duties, responsibilities, or qualifications associated with this position.
-At HHC, we are a team and support each other in all ways necessary to continue working toward our mission.
+We are a team and support each other in all ways necessary to continue working toward the HHC mission.

 Benefits: HHC benefits are available to employees who consistently work a minimum of 24 hours a week.
 Benefits offered are subject to change at HHC’s sole discretion.